How Can Meditation and Biofeedback Help Fibromyalgia?

 If diagnosed with fibromyalgia, an individual is already conscious of the difficulties dealing with this painful condition, especially during an outbreak of symptoms.
 Symptoms associated with fibromyalgia, including chronic pain and fatigue, can make it rather challenging to get through the day.
 Of course, these symptoms frequently have majorly damaging effects on an individual's mood, thus making them feel as though there is no hope, or worse leaving them gravely depressed.
 If a person is starting to feel overly stressed by fibromyalgia, consider meditating with the intention of building a sense of tranquility.

 There are many mental and physical benefits of meditation if practiced on a regular basis.

 Benefits of meditation

 - Decrease in feelings of anxiousness and depression

 - Less mood swings

 Physical benefits of meditation

 - Drop in nervous system activity

 Biofeedback is another relaxation technique that is similar to meditation.
-In biofeedback, you are connected to equipment that notifies you and your therapist when your body is physically calm and relaxed.
+In biofeedback, an individual is connected to equipment that notifies them and their therapist when their body is physically calm and relaxed.
 To do this, there are sensors that detect the temperature of the body, the amount of sweat produced, breathing rates and patterns, heart rate, and muscle tension.
-By observing these signals, you can learn how to take charge of specific bodily functions.
-The supreme goal of biofeedback is to use these control skills when you are encountering real stressors to maintain control and peace.
+By observing these signals, an individual can learn how to take charge of specific bodily functions.
+The supreme goal of biofeedback is to use these control skills when a person is encountering real stressors to maintain control and peace.